The best rhubarb gin taste tested

 Most of the brands in our best buy guide start out with a classic gin – often a London Dry – before varying quantities of freshly pressed fruit juice are added along with other botanicals and flavours, so no two are ever the same.

-Read our full review of Warner’s rhubarb gin
+Warner’s rhubarb gin

 Originally intended to be a limited edition, Warner’s were inspired by a crop of rhubarb from a crown estate that was reportedly Queen Victoria’s root stock.
 With a third of each bottle containing fresh rhubarb juice, sadly demand outstripped supply, so now Warner's have started growing the fruit on their own farm with ambitions to become self-sufficient in the future.